CP2406-2018-2/cp2406-project-IsabelleCarlsson/README.md

 # Smart Home Automation Simulator

-##About
+## About

-The Smart Home Automation Simulator is a smart home simulator that consist of a Java GUI visualising devices and rooms in a smart home along with information about these devices and triggering events that can be configured from a text file.
+The Smart Home Automation Simulator is a Java GUI visualising a smart home simulator that consists of a devices and rooms in a home.
+The program displays information about the simulation while it's running and can configure control conditions from a .csv file located at /res/config.csv.

-##Guide
+## Guide
 - File
     - Load Configuration _(Loads configuration file found at "/res/config.txt")_
     - Exit Program _(Exits program)_